Home / Guides / Clips

 Environment

-Set the background color, lighting conditions, and overall atmosphere of your scene
+Change the lighting conditions and overall atmosphere

 Effects